NHS information · Arms

 When NHS resources suggest seeing a GP

-• Pain is not improving after 2 weeks of rest
+• Self-care has not improved the pain after 2 weeks of rest.

-• Your arm or hand feels numb or weak
+• Your arm or hand feels numb, tingly, or weak.

 Not sure which category you're in?